apache/parquet-format/CONTRIBUTING.md

 across the ecosystem.
 Therefore, the Parquet PMC gives the following recommendations for managing features:

-1. Backwards compatibility is the concern of implementations but given the ubiquity of Parquet and the length of time it has been used, libraries should support reading older versions of the format to the greatest extent possible.
+1. Backward compatibility is the concern of implementations but given the ubiquity of Parquet and the length of time it has been used, libraries should support reading older versions of the format to the greatest extent possible.

-2. Forwards compatible features/changes may be enabled and used by default in implementations once the parquet-format containing those changes has been formally released.
+2. Forward compatible features/changes may be enabled and used by default in implementations once the parquet-format containing those changes has been formally released.
    For features that may pose a significant performance regression to older format readers, libaries should consider delaying default enablement until 1 year after the release of the parquet-java implementation that contains the feature implementation.

-3. Forwards incompatible features/changes should not be turned on by default until 2 years after the parquet-java implementation containing the feature is released.
-It is recommended that changing the default value for a forward incompatible feature flag be done as part of a major release of an implementation (it is out of the scope for this guidance on how and when implementations decide to do releases).
+3. Forward incompatible features/changes should not be turned on by default until 2 years after the parquet-java implementation containing the feature is released.
+It is recommended that changing the default value for a forward incompatible feature flag should be clearly advertised to consumers (e.g. via a major version release if using Semantic Versioning, or highlighed in release notes).

-For forward compatible changes which have a high chance of performance regression for older readers and forward incompatible changes, implementations should clearly document the compatibility issues and should consider logging a warning when such a feature is used.
-Additionally, while it is up to maintainers of individual implementations to make the best decision to serve their ecosystem, they are encouraged to start enabling features by default along the same timelines as parquet-java.
-Parquet-java will aim to enable features by default based on the most conservative timelines outlined above.
+For forward compatible changes which have a high chance of performance regression for older readers and forward incompatible changes, implementations should clearly document the compatibility issues.
+Additionally, while it is up to maintainers of individual implementations to make the best decision to serve their ecosystem, they are encouraged to start enabling features by default along the same timelines as `parquet-java`.
+Parquet-java will wait to enable features by default until the most conservative timelines outlined above have been exceeded.

-For features released prior to October 2024, target dates for each of these categories will be updated as part of the parquet-java 2.0 process based on a collected feature compatibility matrix.
+For features released prior to October 2024, target dates for each of these categories will be updated as part of the `parquet-java 2.0` release process based on a collected feature compatibility matrix.

-For each release of parquet-java or parquet-format that influences this guidance it is expected exact dates will be added to parquet-format to provide clarity to implementors (e.g. When parquet-java 2.X.X is released, any new format features it uses will be updated with concrete dates).
-As part of parquet-format releases the compatibility matrix will be updated to contain the release date in the format.
+For each release of `parquet-java` or `parquet-format` that influences this guidance it is expected exact dates will be added to parquet-format to provide clarity to implementors (e.g. When `parquet-java` 2.X.X is released, any new format features it uses will be updated with concrete dates).
+As part of `parquet-format` releases the compatibility matrix will be updated to contain the release date in the format.
 Implementations are also encouraged to provide implementation date/release version information when updating the feature matrix.